ranga4all1/de-retail-sales/README.md

         - After you create your service account, download keys.
             - Select your service account from the list.
             - Select the "Keys" tab.
-            - In the drop down menu, select "Create new key".
+            - In the `ADD KEY` drop down menu, select "Create new key".
             - Leave the "Key Type" as JSON.
             - Click "Create" to create the key and download/rename/save the key file as `my-creds.json`.